What is a thought?

 This happens because like a radio station our thought's wavelength can tune to thoughts, and occurrences of similar wavelengths.
 In a way we attract what is vibrating within ourselves, transmitting and receiving thoughts of the same nature as our own.
 Our mind and the body operate as both: a radio receiver and the transmitter.
 Yoga keeps them strong so that it can transmit ans receive powerful vibrations.

 Thoughts travel faster than light, they can reach people and places in a split of a second.
-Yoga helps by slowing the speed of the thought so that one can change their direction towards the desired path.
+Hatha Yoga benefits by slowing the speed of the thought so that one can change their direction towards the desired path.
 Positive thinking thoughts wavelengths are higher thought (uplifting) wavelengths which cannot be generated easily as they require more prana, or power.
 Lower thought wavelengths like of negative thoughts are easy to come by as they take less effort or power to manifest.

 Yoga practice helps by automatically generating the positive thought as it improves the amount of extra prana needed within the body.
 Asanas help remove mental blockages by moving the stagnant prana, pranayama helps by balancing the prana by increasing its supply within the body and mind, and relaxation techniques like Savasana, and Nishpanda bhava dissipate stress.
 Yoga diet and a healthy lifestyle help boost vital energy and meditation purify the thoughts creating a positive mindset.